scratchblocks/scratchblocks/README.md

 # Usage

-Just include the CSS and JS in the `<head>` of your page:
+Include the CSS and JS in the `<head>` of your page:

     <link rel="stylesheet" type="text/css" href="scratchblocks2.css">
     <script type="text/javascript" src="scratchblocks2.js"></script>

-And make sure the images `flag.png` and `arrows.png` are in the folder `block_images`, which is in the same folder as the CSS.
-Your directory layout should look like this:
+Make sure the images `flag.png` and `arrows.png` are in the folder `block_images`, which is in the same folder as the CSS.

+In summary, your directory layout should look like this:

     block_images/
         arrows.png
         flag.png
     scratchblocks2.css
     scratchblocks2.js

+Then just call `scratchblocks2.parse` after the page has loaded to render matching page elements to shiny scratch blocks.
+Its sole argument is the CSS-style selector for the page elements that contain the scratchblocks code.

+    scratchblocks2.parse("pre.blocks");

+It also accepts a dictionary with separate tag and class values, for compatibility with the Block Plugin:

+    scratchblocks2.parse({
+       containerTag: "pre",
+       containerClass: "blocks",
+    });

 # Development